armory/docs/content/en/cd-as-a-service/_index.md

 linkTitle: Armory CD-as-a-Service
 no_list: true
 description: >
   Use Armory CD-as-a-Service to continuously deliver your apps to your Kubernetes clusters.
-Armory CDaaS integrates with external automation tools so you can create your own CI/CD pipelines.
+CD-as-a-Service (CDaaS) integrates with external automation tools so you can create your own CI/CD pipelines.
 ---

 ## Overview of Armory CD-as-a-Service

-{{< youtube id="r29UCKMXEi4" title="Watch How CD-as-a-Service Simplifies Your Deployment Process" autoplay="false" >}}
+{{< youtube-enhanced id="r29UCKMXEi4" title="CD-as-a-Service Simplifies Your Deployment Process" widthPercent="75" heightPercent="85" >}}
-<br><br>

 Armory CD-as-a-Service delivers intelligent deployment-as-a-service that supports advanced deployment strategies so developers can focus on building great code rather than deploying it.
 By automating code deployment across all of your Kubernetes environments, Armory CD-as-a-Service removes demands on developers and reduces the risk of service disruptions due to change failures.
-It does this by seamlessly integrating preproduction verification tasks with advanced production deployment strategies.
+It does this by seamlessly integrating pre-production verification tasks with advanced production deployment strategies.
 This mitigates risks by providing deployment flexibility while limiting blast radius, which leads to a better customer experience.
 Best of all, Armory CD-as-a-Service doesn’t require migrating to a new deployment platform.
 It easily plugs into any existing SDLC.

 {{< include "cdaas/mermaid/how-it-works.md" >}}

-See the [Architecture]({{< ref "cd-as-a-service/concepts/architecture/_index.md" >}}) section and the [System Requirements]({{< ref "cd-as-a-service/release-notes/requirements">}}) page for details.
+See the [Architecture]({{< ref "cd-as-a-service/concepts/architecture/_index.md" >}}) section for details.

 The [Armory CDaaS](https://www.armory.io/products/continuous-deployment-as-a-service/) product page contains a full list of features and pricing.

 ## Start using Armory CD-as-a-Service

 The **Get Started** section contains guides that walk you through the core functionality.

-The {{< linkWithTitle "cd-as-a-service/setup/get-started.md" >}} guide shows you how to sign up for an account and then connect to your Kubernetes cluster.
-You can complete the process in under 5 minutes.
+* {{< linkWithTitle "cd-as-a-service/setup/quickstart.md" >}} guide shows you how to sign up for an account, connect to your Kubernetes cluster, and deploy an example app.

-Read the {{< linkWithTitle "cd-as-a-service/setup/cli.md" >}} guide to learn how to install the CLI, create a deployment file, and deploy your app.
+* {{< linkWithTitle "cd-as-a-service/setup/deploy-your-app.md" >}} guide to learn how to create a deployment file for your own app and then deploy using the CLI.

-After you've completed those guides, you can follow the {{< linkWithTitle "cd-as-a-service/tutorials/deploy-sample-app.md" >}}, in which you fork a demo app repo and deploy that app to your Kubernetes cluster.

-In addition to deployment using the CLI, you can start a deployment from your GitHub workflow.
-Read the {{< linkWithTitle "cd-as-a-service/setup/gh-action.md" >}} guide to integrate Armory CD-as-a-Service's GitHub Action into your workflow.
+* {{< linkWithTitle "cd-as-a-service/setup/gh-action.md" >}} guide walks you through integrating Armory CD-as-a-Service's GitHub Action into your workflow.

 Learn how to configure deployment strategies with these guides: